ManasaAkula/assignment2-akula/AboutMe.md

  -----
 ## Countries to visit
-I want to visit the counrties that are mentioned in below table
+I want to visit the countries that are mentioned in below table.
+Which are the top destinations for travelers to spend the quality time.

 | Country Name | Reasons to visit | Days to spend |
 |   -----    | ----- | ----- |